amgauthier1992/ts-tutorial/README.md

 1. Instance members- properties of a class that show up when it's instantiated
 2. Creating classes
-   a.
-Using access/visibility modifiers
+   - Using access/visibility modifiers
-   i. public (default)
+     - public (default)
-   ii. private - member is visible within the class itself iii. protected - member is visible only to the class and its derived classes.
+     - private - member is visible within the class itself
+     - protected - member is visible only to the class and its derived classes.
-   b.
-Default values
+   - Default values
 3. Extending classes
-   a.
-What to include in constructor
+   - What to include in constructor
-   b. super()
+   - super()
 4. Implementing classes with interfaces
 5. Static members- properties of a class that are visible on the class itself rather than on it's instances
 6. Getter/Setter
-   a. get keyword
+   - get keyword
-   b. set keyword
+   - set keyword
-   i. setter cannot return a value
+     - setter cannot return a value

 Bonus Tips-
 Shift + alt and down arrow to copy lines